s-Nick/oneAPI-spec/source/elements/oneMath/source/domains/blas/syr2k.rst

    upper_lower
       Specifies whether ``C``'s data is stored in its upper or lower triangle.
-See :ref:`onemkl_datatypes` for more details.
+See :ref:`onemath_datatypes` for more details.

    trans
       Specifies the operation to apply, as described above.
 Conjugation